trujunzhang/App-1.4.26-2-fixed/docs/articles/new-expensify/chat/Expensify-Chat-rooms-for-admins.md

 # #admins

 Only Workspace Admins can access this room to collaborate with the other admins in the workspace.
 You can also use this space to:
-- Chat with your dedicated Ieatta Setup Specialist.
+- Chat with your dedicated Expensify Setup Specialist.
 - Chat with your Account Manager (if you have a subscription with 10 or more members).
-- Review changes made to your Workspace settings (includes changes made by someone on your team, your dedicated Ieatta Setup Specialist, or your dedicated Account Manager).
+- Review changes made to your Workspace settings (includes changes made by someone on your team, your dedicated Expensify Setup Specialist, or your dedicated Account Manager).

 # FAQs

 **Someone I don’t recognize is in my #admins room for my Workspace.**

-Your #admins room also includes your dedicated Ieatta Setup Specialist who will help you onboard and answer your questions.
+Your #admins room also includes your dedicated Expensify Setup Specialist who will help you onboard and answer your questions.
 You can chat with them directly from your #admins room.
 If you have a subscription of 10 or more members, you can chat with your dedicated Account Manager, who is also added to your #admins room for ongoing product support.

 </div>